 The Good Samaritan Society Auxiliary was organized in 1972.
 The auxiliary meets quarterly at the Good Samaritan Society-Howard Lake Care Center.
 It supports the center’s mission to share God’s love in word and deed by providing shelter and supportive services to older persons and others in need, believing that “in Christ’s love, everyone is someone.”

 The main fundraiser of the group is the root beer float stand at Good Neighbor Days each year.
 Money raised at fundraisers support various needs of the residents.
-Throughout the years, the Auxiliary has purchased a large-screen television, a beautiful gazebo, a Wii gaming system, and remodeled a room to use as a beauty shop.
-Most recently, money raised by the Auxiliary was used for a new front door with automatic openers for the building, a beautiful handmade wooden altar for the chapel.
-They continue to raise money for more upgrades to the chapel, including a podium and stained glass windows.
+Throughout the years, the Auxiliary has purchased a large-screen television, a beautiful gazebo, and remodeled a room to use as a beauty shop.
+Most recently, money raised by the Auxiliary was used for a new AED machine, front door with automatic openers for the building, and a beautiful handmade wooden altar for the chapel.
+They continue to raise money for the facility bus, including a backup camera and repairs.

-The club currently has 44 members and meets at the Lions Hall at 625 8th Ave. the first and third Thursdays of each month at 7 p.m.
+The club currently has 33 members and meets at the Lions Hall at 625 8th St. the third Thursdays of each month at 7 p.m.

-Current officers are Darren McAlpine, president; Denise Oberpriller, vice president; Terry Thorson, 2nd vice president; Judy Mattson, 3rd vice president; LaNette Thorson, secretary; and Debbie McAlpine, treasurer.
+Current officers are Terry Thorson, president; Judy Mattson, vice president; Gary Hagemann, 2nd vice president; Craig Brose, 3rd vice president; LaNette Thorson, secretary; and Debbie McAlpine, treasurer.

 Membership dues are $55 per year.
 Members are required to be involved in at least four Lions functions per year.
 Attending meetings and/or participating in various Lions functions will meet these requirements.